-OTD Theme - Oco cupation for Health upation-based and evidence-based intervention for current practice, leadership, education, and scholarship. arning Outcomes/ OTD Threads Foundational Foundational Knowledge: Generalize foundational theories, Knowledge principles, and methodologies to evidence-based clinical care, · teaching, and research in one's profession.
+OTD Theme - Occupation for Health upation-based and evidence-based intervention for current practice, - tion, and scholarship. arning Outcomes/ OTD Threads Foundational Generalize foundational theories, principles, and methodologies to Knowledge the execution of evidence-based clinical care, teaching, an in one's profession.
 Clinical Care Demonstrate evidence-based knowledge of person-centered clinical care reflective of the professional standards in one's profession.
-Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making. nslational Science Study of and proce ess for sharing knowledge from practice for practice to increase quality of services to improve health. arning Objectives/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology, invention, research, advocacy, and outreach.
-Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions. rsonal and Professional Growth elong learners, demonstrating a commitment to professional standards and res CAHP Student Learning Objectives/ OTD Threads Personal & Engage in lifelong learning and professional growth based on self- Professional assessed limitations through the synthesis of reflective thought, Growth feedback from others, and situational evaluation and analysis.
-Inclusion & Exhibit culturally sensitive behaviors that promote an inclusive, Equity equitable, and safe environment for all individuals and communities.
-Interprofessional Embrace the unique roles and experiences of the various healthcare Teamwork professions, promoting a team-based approach to healthcare, teaching, and research.

-Communication Cultivate an environment of collaboration by engaging in productive & Collaboration communication with all members of one's team.
+Healthcare & Approach clinical care, teaching, and research in a manner that is Education considerate of safety, efficiency, timeliness, sustainability, and ethical Systems decision-making. anslational Science ess for sharing knowledge from practice for practice to increase quality of services to improve health. earning Objectives"/ OTD Threads Translational Apply knowledge to complex problems to meet the evolving Knowledge healthcare needs of individuals and communities through technology invention, research, advocacy, and outreach.
+Civic Engage in service, outreach, and advocacy opportunities for the Responsibility advancement of patient care, patient safety, community health, and the allied health professions. rsonal and Professional Growth • felong learners, demonstrating a commitment to professional standards and res earning Objectives"/ OTD Threads Personal & Engage in lifelong learning and professional growth based on Professional assessed limitations through the synthesis of reflective though Growth feedback from others, and situational evaluation and analysis.
+Cultural Agility Exhibit culturally sensitive behaviors that contribute to a safe Interpreferational environment for all individuals and communities.
+Interprofessional Embrace the unique roles and experiences of the various he Teamwork professions, promoting a team-based approach to healthcare, teaching, and research.
+Communication Cultivate an environment of collaboration by engaging in pro Cultivate an environment of collaboration by engaging in productive & Collaboration communication with all members of one's team.